mshilov/Rubicon/range_rss_filter/readme.md

-This class was developed as an attempt to get a better grip on RSS feeds which usse additional nodes to establish a range of dates during which event should be displayed.
+This class was developed as an attempt to get a better grip on RSS feeds which use additional nodes to establish a range of dates during which event should be displayed.
 Ferrum College was one of institutions needing this setup.

 This package contains: